What was initially designed to provide protection and comfort for our feet has now become a symbol of social status.

 The Pigeon was originally sold for $200, but 15 years later, they are now worth $16,000 on the secondhand market.
 A signed version of these sneakers was auctioned off at Sotheby’s for $25,200.

-17. Air Jordan 4 Undefeated, $15,000 – $20,000
+17. Undefeated x Air Jordan 4 — $15,000–$20,000

 Undefeated was the first sneaker boutique to collaborate exclusively with Jordan Brand.
 This resulted in the Air Jordan 4, which debuted in 2005.

-Designed after the MA-1 fighter pilot flight jacket, the military-looking shoe features olive nubuck upper with black and orange accents.
+Designed after the MA-1 fighter pilot flight jacket, the military-looking shoe features an olive nubuck upper with black and orange accents.

 This collaboration was limited to 72 pairs and released via an online auction and in-store raffle.
-The rest of the pairs were later distributed to friends and family.
+The remaining pairs were later distributed to friends and family.
+Given its rarity, the Air Jordan 4 Retro Undefeated has sold for $15,000 to $20,000 on the resale market.

-16. Air Jordan 12 Retro OVO White, $20,000
+16. Air Jordan 12 Retro OVO “White” — $20,000

 First released in 2014, the Air Jordan 12 OVO is a collaboration between the Jordan Brand and rapper Drake’s clothing label, October’s Very Own, hence the name.

-Two years later in 2016, Drake and the Jordan Brand once again teamed up to release a white/gold retro colorway of the Air Jordan 12 OVO, which retailed for $225.
+Two years later, in 2016, Drake and the Jordan Brand once again teamed up to release a white/gold retro colorway of the Air Jordan 12 OVO, which retailed for $225.

 It has a clean white leather upper with stingray leather on the mudguard, gold accents, and the OVO logo on the translucent sole.

-15. Concepts x Nike SB Dunk Low Yellow Lobster, $25,000
+15. Concepts x Nike SB Dunk Low “Yellow Lobster” — $25,000

-Only 34 pairs of these yellow sneakers were produced, and they never made it to retail.
+Only 34 pairs of these yellow sneakers were produced, and they never reached retail.
 Instead, they were given to friends and family.

-14. Macklemore x Air Jordan 6 Cactus, $25,000
+14. Macklemore x Air Jordan 6 “Cactus” — $25,000

 The partnership resulted in one of the most expensive Air Jordans—the Macklemore x Air Jordan 6.